1A Material Accounting Policies 1A.1 Property, plant, and equipment

 1B.8 Derivative financial instruments and Hedge Accounting

-The Company enters into a variety of derivative financial instruments to manage its exposure to interest rate and foreign exchange rate risks, including foreign exchange forward contracts.
+The Company enters into a variety of derivative financial instruments to manage its exposure to interest rate and foreign exchange rate risks, by way of foreign exchange forward contracts.
 Further details of derivative financial instruments are disclosed in note 49.8.

 Derivatives are initially recognised at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 The resulting gain or loss is recognised in statement of profit and loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in statement of profit and loss depends on the nature of the hedging relationship and the nature of the hedged item.